 Avian influenza (AI) or bird flu, is a viral infectious disease of birds cause by type A influenza viruses.
-Influenza viruses are classified based on two surface proteins, Hemagluttinin (H) and Neuraminidase (N), which combine to form different subtypes (e.g., H5N1).
+Influenza viruses are classified based on two surface proteins, Hemagglutinin (H) and Neuraminidase (N), which combine to form different subtypes (e.g., H5N1).
 Different subtypes or strains within a subtype vary in their ability to cause disease in birds.
-AI viruses are categorized as either highly pathogenic (HP) or low pathogenic (LP) based on their molecular characteristics and ability to cause disease and mortality in chickens in a laboratory setting.

-On July 13, 2022, HPAI Eurasian H5N1 was confirmed in three wild birds (2 Canada geese and 1 American white pelican) in Colusa and Glenn Counties in Northern California.
-These are the first detections of avian influenza H5N1 in wild birds in California.
-Although AI viruses circulate naturally among waterbirds, the current strain of H5N1 that is circulating in the U.S. and Canada has been the cause of illness and death in a greater variety of wild bird species than in previous AI outbreaks.
+Al viruses are categorized as either highly pathogenic (HP) or low pathogenic (LP) based on their molecular characteristics and ability to cause disease and mortality in chickens in a laboratory setting.
+Although Al viruses circulate naturally among waterbirds, the current strain of H5N1 that is circulating in the U.S. and Canada has been the cause of illness and death in a greater variety of wild bird species than in previous Al outbreaks.
 The virus is also of concern for domestic poultry as it is highly contagious and may cause great mortality in backyard and commercial flocks.
-To date, there are no confirmed cases of avian influenza in domestic poultry in California.

-As of July 18, 2022, data from the USDA shows that HPAI H5N1 has been detected in at least 1,826 individual wild birds in 43 states and the District of Columbia since January 2022.
-The infection has been confirmed in 388 commercial and backyard domestic poultry and mixed-species flocks in 37 states.
-Prior to being detected in North America, HPAI H5N1 infections in birds had been reported in Europe and Asia since August 2020.
+As of October 12, 2022, data from the USDA shows that HPAI H5N1 has been detected in at least 2,930 individual wild birds in 46 states and the District of Columbia since January 2022.
+The infection has been confirmed in 239 commercial and 282 backyard domestic poultry and mixed-species flocks in 42 states, affecting a total of 47.3 million birds.
+Currently in California, there have been 75 positive wild bird samples, 12 affected commercial flocks, 8 affected backyard flocks, and a total of 626,790 birds affected in this outbreak.